Learn the importance of using renewable energy in 2020 and beyond.

 The best part is that the wind is always blowing somewhere, so wind power will never run out.
 And with the help of wind farms it's become one of the easiest ways to harness and deliver clean energy to people worldwide.
 Wind power also reduces carbon emissions and saves water.
 Because of wind farms, 103 billion gallons of water and 198 metric million tonnes of CO2 emissions were avoided in 2019 alone.
 And that's a big deal.

 Luckily, it's really easy to power your own home with wind energy and other clean sources.
-If you're interested in making the switch to clean energy, we know the perfect place for you to start — check out our page that tells you everything you'd ever want to know about switching to renewable energy with Inspire today.
+If you're interested in making the switch to clean energy, we know the perfect place for you to start — check out our page that tells you everything you'd ever want to know about switching to clean energy with Inspire today.

 Why is solar power important?